Reltroner/reltroner-studio/content/factions/reltronland.md

 It is **vision engineered into logic**.
 It is not a fantasy.
 It is **a blueprint for what humanity could become.**

+> "We are not a state of borders.
+We are a state of clarity.
+> Reltronland is not escaping reality — we are rebuilding it from its source code."

 ---